 Temporomandibular joint (TMJ) disorders can significantly impact one's quality of life, leading to jaw pain, headaches, and limitations in jaw movement.
 It is important to distinguish TMJ disorders from bruxism, as they are distinct conditions with different underlying causes and treatment approaches.
-In this article, we will explore the characteristics of TMJ disorders, the difference between TMJ and bruxism, and the benefits of seeking treatment for TMJ disorders.
+In this article, we will explore the characteristics of TMJ disorders, the difference between TMJ and bruxism, and the benefits of seeking treatment for TMJ disorders as part of our

 The temporomandibular joints are the hinges that connect the jawbone to the skull, enabling jaw movement for speaking, chewing, and swallowing.
 TMJ disorders refer to a range of conditions affecting these joints and the associated muscles, ligaments, and structures.
 The exact causes of TMJ disorders can vary and may include factors such as jaw misalignment, muscle tension, arthritis, trauma, or even stress.